 The State Emergency Management Committee (SEMC) is responsible for the State Emergency Management Plan (SEMP), which sets out the state’s comprehensive emergency management arrangements.

-It outlines a coordinated approach to address natural and man-made risks and emergencies across all sectors of the community, including state and local government, business, the non-government sector and individuals.
+It outlines a coordinated approach to building resilience and reducing vulnerability across all aspects of the community, including state and local government, business, the non-government sector and individuals.

-Provides the overarching details of the arrangements and structures in place to prevent, prepare for, respond to and recover from emergencies.
+Governance arrangements, roles and responsibilities, and structures in place to reduce risk from hazards, and to plan and prepare for, respond to and recover from emergencies.